thomasdefise/OSCP_Resources/Enumeration/Windows101.md

 ```

 Once the SSP is registered, all users who log on to the compromised Domain Controller, as well as all local services, will log their passwords to the C:\Windows\System32\mimilsa.log file.

+:white_check_mark: How to protect against or detect that technique:

+- *Architecture*: Deploy the Local Security Authority Protection with the Protected Process Light (PPL) technology which ensures that the operating system only loads trusted services and processes.

 For more information about that technique refer to [T1547.005 - Boot or Logon Autostart Execution: Security Support Provider](https://attack.mitre.org/techniques/T1547/005/)